NICVA Privacy Notice

 - Where we have legal obligations under UK or EU law, such as fraud prevention, the exercise of consumer rights, and under equal opportunity responsibilities.

 We also share personal data with other people or organisations in the following circumstances:

-- To act as a representative membership body we may from time to time share limited personal information (name, organisation, job role and email address) about you in your role as a specialist or policy officer to other organisations such as government bodies, media contacts or other community and voluntary sector groups.
+- To act as a representative membership body we may from time to time share limited personal information (name, organisation, job role and email address) about you in your role as a representative, specialist or policy officer to other organisations such as government bodies, media contacts or other community and voluntary sector groups.
 We do this where we determine that it is within our legitimate interests and of benefit to you in your professional capacity, and the impact on your privacy is limited.
 In other circumstances we will seek your consent before doing this.

 - To act as an approved training centre for ILM and TQUK we transfer learners’ personal data provided in registration forms to them for the purposes of learning, assessment and certification, as it is in our legitimate interests to do so.
 The ILM privacy notice is here and TQUK’s privacy notice here.
 We may be required to share special category data (e.g. medical information) with these bodies and external trainers to make reasonable adjustments or in the course of an investigation, complaint or appeal.
 In these circumstances we will obtain your explicit consent to do so.